MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

+## May 21, 2024

+Microsoft is aware of the recent Chromium security fixes.
+We are actively working on releasing a security fix.

 ## May 17, 2024

 Microsoft has a fix for [CVE-2024-4947](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-4947) to **Microsoft Edge Stable Channel (Version 125.0.2535.51)**, which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).